Josh Booth (rower)

 Joshua Booth (born 9 October 1990) is an Australian rower.
 He is a triple Olympian and Olympic silver medal winner from Melbourne, Australia.
 He rowed in the Australian men's eight at the London 2012 Olympics, Rio 2016 and 2020 Summer Olympics|Tokyo 2020 Olympics Joshua has two miniature groodles, Albie and Lenny; and lives in Melbourne.

 Club and state career

 Born in Melbourne, Booth was educated at Deepdene Primary School and learnt to row at Scotch College in Melbourne.
 He studied medicine at Melbourne University.
 Booth's senior club rowing was from the Melbourne University Boat Club.

 On ten consecutive occasions from 2011 to 2021 Booth was seated in the Victorian men's eight who contested the King's Cup at Interstate Regatta within the Australian Rowing Championships.
-In those crews he saw three King's Cup victories in 2015, 2016 & 2021 (on two occasions with Booth at stroke) and six second places.
+In those crews he saw three King's Cup victories in 2015, 2016 and 2021 (on two occasions with Booth at stroke) and six second places.